xitu/gold-miner/article/2021/6-alternatives-to-classes-in-python.md

 The editor's support depends on how thoroughly you annotate.
 In the example above, you could also just write `Tuple` without specifying what the tuple contains.
 As people are lazy, I’d say the editor support is not good.
 It’s no fault of the editor, but it’s often not possible to give good support.

----

 ## 2. Dictionaries

-Dictionaries are a native data type ****and probably the most common way to throw data around in Python.
+Dictionaries are a native data type and probably the most common way to throw data around in Python.
 Dicts have a bigger memory overhead compared to tuples, as you have to store the names somewhere, but they are still OK.
 Accessing elements by index is **fast**.
 Dicts are always mutable, but there is the third-party package [frozendict](https://pypi.org/project/frozendict/) to solve this.

 ```Python
 from typing import Any, Dict